 Finally, you can also speak with the board to negotiate the 5 year plan objectives however, you may need to build up your relationship with the board first before you can ask for these changes.

-Let’s get down to actually playing FM now.
+Let’s get down to actually playing Football Manager now.
 Firstly, it’s your big first day at your new club, so unfortunately there’s some admin to do, as well as getting your first tactic created!

 You’ll have received the usual set of emails within your Inbox from staff members, some more important to take notice of than others.
 Here’s the order I’d read and action the emails in to get started: